LakeYS/Dishorde/README.md

 - `disable-commands` - Disable Discord commands such as 7dtd!time.
 Does not disable 7dtd!info.
 - `disable-chatmsgs` - Disable chat messages.
 Does not disable other messages such as join/leave and deaths.
 - `disable-gmsgs` - Disable other messages.
 Includes deaths, leaves/joins, etc.
 - `hide-prefix` - Hides all chat messages that start with a forward slash.
+This may be useful if your server uses commands.
 - `log-messages` - Chat messages will show up in the terminal.

 # How to Install - Windows